 The American independent cinema circuit has never been a single thing.
 It is the Music Box on a Saturday at midnight, a Maysles brothers retrospective at Anthology, a 35mm print of The Conformist at the Castro, a single-screen room above a barbecue joint in Asheville, a Sundance touring slate at Sie FilmCenter, a Polish Film Festival weekend in Park City, a one-off 70mm engagement of 2001 at the Coolidge.

-We catalog the venues, the films, and the schedules.
+We catalog the venues and the films.
 The directory weighs in at 683 independent cinemas across 473 American cities, programming a current catalog of 92 films across 16 genres.
-Every venue page lists what is playing this week.
-Every film page lists where to see it.
-Curated festival reading is a useful supplement to the listings here.
-Indie exhibitor newsletters consistently surface upcoming engagements before they make general listings sites.
+Every venue page profiles the room and how it programs.
+Every film page maps where it sits on the circuit.

 If you operate an indie or art-house cinema and would like to be listed, see our listing page.
 If you are a distributor wanting to track engagement, see our distributor brief.